joelhackinen/deliveryfee/README.md

 - The app is running at `localhost:8000`.

 ## Tests
+- Run terminal command `npm install` if you haven't already.
-`npm run test` to start the tests.
+- `npm run test` to start the tests.

+The tests are emphasized on testing the input validation and calculating the fee correctly, which are the most important features of the application.

 ## Technology choices
 - React